wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 80%
 :name: secstructure_alt

-α-helices and β-sheets are stablized by hydrogen bonds between the backbone of proteins, i.e., the side chains are not involved.
+α-helices and β-sheets are stablized by hydrogen bonds (the dotted lines) between the backbone of proteins, i.e., the side chains are not involved.
 The hydrogen bonds form between the oxygen atom in the C group in one amino acid and the hydrogen in the N group.
 Credits: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0) {cite}`secstructure_alt_nd`.
 :::